• 中国精品科技期刊

 • [1]

-Feldmann A, Samardzic N, Krastev A, et al. An Architecture to Accelerate Computation on Encrypted Data[J].
+Feldmann A, Samardzic N, Krastev A, et al. An architecture to accelerate computation on encrypted data[J].
 IEEE Micro, 2022, 42(4): 59−68 doi: 10.1109/MM.2022.3170792

-Gentry C. Fully homomorphic encryption using ideal lattices[J].
-Stoc, 2009: 169−178
+Gentry C. Fully homomorphic encryption using ideal lattices[C]//Proc of Symp on the Theory of Computing.
+New York: ACM, 2009: 169−178

-Brakerski Z, Gentry C, Vaikuntanathan V. (Leveled) Fully Homomorphic Encryption without Bootstrapping[J].
+Brakerski Z, Gentry C, Vaikuntanathan V. (Leveled) Fully homomorphic encryption without bootstrapping[J].
 ACM Transactions on Computation Theory-Special Issue on Innovations in Theoretical Computer Science 2012- Part II, 2014, 6(3): 1−36

 Brakerski Z. Fully homomorphic encryption without modulus switching from classical GapSVP[C]//Advances in Cryptology–CRYPTO 2012.
-Lecture Notes in Computer Science, Berlin: Springer, 2012: 868−886
+Berlin: Springer, 2012: 868−886

 Gentry C, Halevi S. Implementing Gentry’s fully-homomorphic encryption scheme[C]//Advances in Cryptology–EUROCRYPT 2011.
 EUROCRYPT 2011.
-Lecture Notes in Computer Science, Berlin: Springer, 2011: 129−148
+Berlin: Springer, 2011: 129−148

 Gentry C. Computing arbitrary functions of encrypted data[J].
-Commun.
-ACM, 2010, 53(3): 97−105 doi: 10.1145/1666420.1666444
+Communications of ACM, 2010, 53(3): 97−105 doi: 10.1145/1666420.1666444

 Gentry C, Halevi S, Smart N. Fully homomorphic encryption with polylog overhead[C]//Proc of Annual Int Conf on the Theory and Applications of Cryptographic Techniques.
 Berlin: Springer, 2012: 465–482

-Gentry C, Sahai A, and Waters B. Homomorphic encryption from learning with errors: Conceptually-simpler, asymptotically-faster, attribute-based[C]//Advances in Cryptology–CRYPTO 2013.
+Gentry C, Sahai A, Waters B. Homomorphic encryption from learning with errors: Conceptually-simpler, asymptotically-faster, attribute-based[C]//Advances in Cryptology–CRYPTO 2013.
 Berlin: Springer, 2013: 75−92

-Cheon J , Kim A , Kim M , et al. Homomorphic Encryption for Arithmetic of Approximate Numbers[C]//Advances in Cryptology–ASIACRYPT 2017.
-Lecture Notes in Computer Science.
+Cheon J, Kim A, Kim M, et al. Homomorphic encryption for arithmetic of approximate numbers[C]//Advances in Cryptology–ASIACRYPT 2017.
 Berlin: Springer, 2017: 409−437

-Fan Shengyu, Wang Zhiwei, Xu Weizhi, et al. TensorFHE: Achieving Practical Computation on Encrypted Data Using GPGPU[C]//Proc of 2023 IEEE Int Symp on High-Performance Computer Architecture (HPCA).
+Fan Shengyu, Wang Zhiwei, Xu Weizhi, et al. TensorFHE: Achieving practical computation on encrypted data using GPGPU[C]//Proc of 2023 IEEE Int Symp on High-Performance Computer Architecture (HPCA).
 Piscataway, NJ: IEEE, 2023: 922−934

-Akleylek S, Özgur D, and Zaliha Y. On the efficiency of polynomial multiplication for lattice-based cryptography on GPUs using CUDA[C]//Proc of Int Conf on Cryptography and Information Security in the Balkans.
+Akleylek S, Özgur D, Zaliha Y. On the efficiency of polynomial multiplication for lattice-based cryptography on GPUs using CUDA[C]//Proc of Int Conf on Cryptography and Information Security in the Balkans.
 Berlin: Springer, 2015: 155−168

-Dai W and Sunar B. cuHE: A homomorphic encryption accelerator library[C]//Proc of Cryptography and Information Security in the Balkans.
-BalkanCryptSec 2015.
-Lecture Notes in Computer Science, Berlin: Springer, 2015: 169−186
+Dai W, Sunar B. cuHE: A homomorphic encryption accelerator library[C]//Proc of Cryptography and Information Security in the Balkans (BalkanCryptSec 2015).
+Berlin: Springer, 2015: 169−186

 Riazi M, Laine K, Pelton B, et al. HEAX: An architecture for computing on encrypted data[C]//Proc of the 25th Int Conf on Architectural Support for Programming Languages and Operating Systems.
 New York: ACM, 2020: 1295−1309

-Feldmann A, Samardzic N, Krastev A. F1: A fast and programmable accelerator for fully homomorphic encryption[C]//Proc of the 54th Annual IEEE/ACM Int Symp on Microarchitecture, 2021MICRO, New York: ACM, 2021: 238−252
+Feldmann A, Samardzic N, Krastev A. F1: A fast and programmable accelerator for fully homomorphic encryption[C]//Proc of the 54th Annual IEEE/ACM Int Symp on Microarchitecture (MICRO 2021).
+New York: ACM, 2021: 238−252

-Samardzic N, Feldmann A, Krastev A. Craterlake: a hardware accelerator for efficient unbounded computation on encrypted data[C]//Proc of Int Sympon Computer Architecture.
+Samardzic N, Feldmann A, Krastev A. CraterLake: A hardware accelerator for efficient unbounded computation on encrypted data[C]//Proc of Int Symp on Computer Architecture.
 New York : ACM, 2022: 173−187

-Paludo R, Sousa L. NTT Architecture for a Linux-Ready RISC-V Fully-Homomorphic Encryption Accelerator[J].
+Paludo R, Sousa L. NTT architecture for a Linux-ready RISC-V fully-homomorphic encryption accelerator[J].
 IEEE Transactions on Circuits and Systems I: Regular Papers, 2022, 69(7): 2669−2682 doi: 10.1109/TCSI.2022.3166550

-Jack B. Dennis.
-First version of a dataflow procedure language[C]//Proc of Programming Symp.
-Lecture Notes in Computer Science.
+Dennis J B. First version of a dataflow procedure language[C]//Proc of Programming Symp.
 Berlin: Springer, 1974, 19: 362−376

-Dijk M , Gentry C , Halevi S , et al. Fully Homomorphic Encryption over the Integers[C]//Proc of Int Conf on Theory & Applications of Cryptographic Techniques.
+Dijk M, Gentry C, Halevi S, et al. Fully homomorphic encryption over the integers[C]//Proc of Int Conf on Theory & Applications of Cryptographic Techniques.
 Berlin: Springer, 2010: 24−43

-Gentry C, Halevi S. Implementing Gentry’s Fully-Homomorphic Encryption Scheme[C]//Advances in Cryptology–EUROCRYPT 2011.
-Lecture Notes in Computer Science, Berlin: Springer, 2011: 129−148
+Gentry C, Halevi S. Implementing Gentry’s fully-homomorphic encryption scheme[C]//Advances in Cryptology–EUROCRYPT 2011.
+Berlin: Springer, 2011: 129−148

 Krendelev S, Tormasov A. Method for protecting data used in cloud computing with homomorphic encryption: US10116437B1 [P].
 2018-10-30

-Zhang Y, Dai W, Jiang X, et al. FORESEE: Fully Outsourced secuRe gEnome Study basEd on homomorphic Encryption[J].
-BMC Medical Informatics&Decision Making, 2015
+Zhang Y, Dai W, Jiang X, et al. FORESEE: Fully outsourced secure genome study based on homomorphic encryption[J/OL].
+BMC Medical Informatics & Decision Making, 2015[2025-03-01]. http://doi.org/10.1186/1472-6947-15-s5-s5

-Gentry C , Halevi S , Smart N P .
-Homomorphic Evaluation of the AES Circuit[C]//Advances in Cryptology – CRYPTO 2012.
-Lecture Notes in Computer Science.
+Gentry C, Halevi S, Smart N P. Homomorphic evaluation of the AES circuit[C]//Advances in Cryptology–CRYPTO 2012.
 Berlin: Springer, 2012: 850−867

-Asanović K, Avižienis R, Bachrach J, et al. The Rocket Chip Generator[R].
+Asanović K, Avižienis R, Bachrach J, et al. The rocket chip generator[R].
 Berkeley: University of California, 2016: 1−11

-Ye Xiaochun , Fan Dongrui , Sun Ninghui , et al. SimICT: A fast and flexible framework for performance and power evaluation of large-scale architecture[C]//Proc of the Int Symp on Low Power Electronics and Design (ISLPED), New York: ACM, 2013: 273−278
+Ye Xiaochun, Fan Dongrui, Sun Ninghui, et al. SimICT: A fast and flexible framework for performance and power evaluation of large-scale architecture[C]//Proc of the Int Symp on Low Power Electronics and Design (ISLPED).
+New York: ACM, 2013: 273−278

 • Related Articles